 6. Stay Hydrated & Eat Right

-While you may think “If I drink less water at work, I won’t need to go to the bathroom as much,” this is actually incorrect!
-Drinking less water makes your urine more concentrated which irritates your bladder and makes you pee more!
-Drink as much water as you need to throughout the day to stave off thirst and keep things functioning properly.
+While you may think, “If I drink less water at work, I won’t need to go to the bathroom as much,” this is actually incorrect!
+Drinking less water makes your urine more concentrated, which irritates your bladder and makes you pee more!
+Drink as much water as you need to throughout the day to stave off thirst and keep things functioning correctly.

-It may also be a good idea to avoid bladder irritating foods while at work.
-Things like spicy foods, caffeine, and tomato-based products can worsen UI symptoms.
-It’s important to eat a diet filled with a variety of healthy foods to avoid constipation which can also increase symptoms of UI.
+Avoiding bladder-irritating foods while at work may also be a good idea.
+Spicy foods, caffeine, and tomato-based products can worsen UI symptoms.
+Eating a diet filled with a variety of healthy foods is essential to avoid constipation, which can also increase symptoms of UI.

 7. Sit Near the Bathroom